'His writing shows perception, depth and humanity' - Fanny Waterman

 Music performed by A Far Cry. '... evidently capable hands ...'

-Tien Hsieh plays Bach and Beethoven, and. '... a distinctive robust architecture ...'
+Tien Hsieh plays Bach and Beethoven,. '... a distinctive robust architecture ...'

 Viola sonatas by Gál and Krenek. '... remarkable high standards.'